 Sunday, 1 March 2026

-A brief overview of what to see in the sky with the unaided eye during March evenings:
+A brief overview of what to see in the sky with the unaided eye during April evenings (updated April 1, 2026):

 Stars and Constellations

-Some prominent constellations visible in the evening sky are Leo and Ursa Major (containing the Big Dipper star group)
+● Some prominent constellations visible in the evening sky are Bootes, Coma Berenices and Virgo

 Planets

-● Mercury becomes visible with difficulty during the last week of March, very low in the eastern sky before sunrise
+● Mercury is mostly not visible except with difficulty very low in the southeastern sky before sunrise and reaches greatest western elongation April 3

 ● Venus shines brightly very low in the western sky after sunset